zalyoung/gitlab-handbook/content/handbook/values/_index.md

 Not everyone will see our values and feel aligned with them, and that's OK.
 By making values public, it shows respect for the time of job seekers who conduct due diligence on prospective employers.
 When people who *are* aligned with GitLab's values apply for an [open vacancy](https://about.gitlab.com/jobs/), this allows our hiring teams to more efficiently move candidates through the [interview process](/handbook/hiring/interviewing/).

-In a [GitLab Unfiltered interview on values](https://youtu.be/7kMQj4O4ZGU), GitLab co-founder and CEO Sid Sijbrandij offers the following context.
+In a [GitLab Unfiltered interview on values](https://youtu.be/7kMQj4O4ZGU), GitLab co-founder Sid Sijbrandij offers the following context.

 > Companies may ask you to write a blank check.
 They'll say, 'Come join our organization, and when you're here, you need to subscribe to our values, our way of working, and our strategy.
 It's very essential, and it's part of our identity!'
 >